 Bicycles operated on campus or city streets are subject to all state, local, and university motor vehicle laws pertaining to street travel.
 Bicycles operated on sidewalks or other pedestrian thoroughfares are subject to all state, local, and university laws and regulations regarding pedestrians.

 All bicycles parked on campus must be registered and must display a current UT Bicycle Parking Permit.
-Stop by our office at 2121 Stephenson Drive to get your bicycle registered today for free.

 Note: we will need to know your bicycle’s make, model, serial number, and color as well as your contact information to register your bicycle.